Big Sky (song): Background and composition

 Ray Davies composed "Big Sky" in January 1968 while visiting Cannes, France.
-At the request of his song publisher, Davies was attending the second annual MIDEM Music Publishers Festival, an international music industry convention, hoping it would help boost his position in the record industry.
+At the request of his song publisher, Ray was attending the second annual MIDEM Music Publishers Festival, an international music industry convention, hoping it would help boost his position in the record industry.
 He later recalled watching the sunrise from his balcony at the Carlton Hotel: "I spent an evening with all these people doing deals.
 The next morning ...
 I watched the sun come up and I looked at them all down there, all going out to do their deals.
 That's where I got the 'Big Sky looking down at all the people' line.
 It started from there."
-Davies later stated that watching the businessmen from his hotel made him imagine "a being somewhat bigger than all the hustlers around me," but that rather than dealing with his dissatisfaction of the music business, the resulting lyrics are instead "more about the struggle of ordinary human beings surviving in the modern world."
+Ray later stated that watching the businessmen from his hotel made him imagine "a being somewhat bigger than all the hustlers around me", but that rather than dealing with his dissatisfaction of the music business, the resulting lyrics are instead "more about the struggle of ordinary human beings surviving in the modern world".

-Commentators have often interpreted the lyrics of "Big Sky" as relating to God, though when asked directly, Davies has typically avoided providing a direct answer.
+Commentators have often interpreted the lyrics of "Big Sky" as relating to God, though when asked directly, Ray has typically avoided providing a direct answer.
 In a 1968 interview with Melody Maker, he denied that the "Big Sky" of the lyrics was God and instead said it referred only to "a big sky".
-Author Johnny Rogan finds Davies' comment both "reductive and obtuse" and suggests he was hesitant to discuss any potential theological theme due to fears of being misinterpreted.
-In a 2015 interview, Davies suggested the song's central meaning related to the triviality of personal problems when compared with the issues of the world at large.
-Author Andy Miller suggests the term "Big Sky" may have been influenced by the 1952 Howard Hawks film, The Big Sky, while critic Paul Williams suggests Davies drew the lyrics thematically from the 1897 short story "The Open Boat" by Stephen Crane.
+Author Johnny Rogan finds Ray's comment both "reductive and obtuse" and suggests he was hesitant to discuss any potential theological theme due to fears of being misinterpreted.
+In a 2015 interview, Ray suggested the song's central meaning related to the triviality of personal problems when compared with the issues of the world at large.
+Author Andy Miller suggests the term "Big Sky" may have been influenced by the 1952 Howard Hawks film, The Big Sky, while critic Paul Williams suggests Ray drew the lyrics thematically from the 1897 short story "The Open Boat" by Stephen Crane.